AidanNeeson/renewable-ml-thesis/thesis.md

-into account when looking at installing renewable energy to meet their goals is the potential land use effects. [@su12010281] In this study, they examine two approaches to installations: one explores placing new infrastructure in natural habitats or high production agriculture, while the second explores placing new infrastructure on lands already degraded by humans. [@su12010281] It was discovered that putting wind turbines in already degraded areas and installing solar panels on rooftops where possible, would lead to lesser land use impacts that utilizing natural habitats and agricultural spaces.
+into account when looking at installing renewable energy to meet their goals is the potential land use effects. [@su12010281] In this study, they examine two approaches to installations: one explores placing new infrastructure in natural habitats or high production agriculture, while the second explores placing new infrastructure on lands already degraded by humans. [@su12010281] It was discovered that putting wind turbines in already degraded areas and installing solar panels on rooftops where possible, would lead to lesser land use impacts than utilizing natural habitats and agricultural spaces.
 [@su12010281] This work points in a clear direction when concerning the practices that should be considered when developing new energy technologies elsewhere in the world.
 Prioritizing already developed lands will mitigate the land  use impacts of renewable energy, effectively negating one of the biggest concerns with renewable energy.